searler/searler.github.io/_posts/2015-01-11-Simple-Akka-Stream-Camel-Integration.markdown

 The code reads strings from stdin and writes the uppercased string to stdout.

-This could be constrasted with a [direct](https://github.com/typesafehub/akka-contrib-extra/tree/master/src/main/scala/akka/contrib/stream) (and complete) implementation.
+This could be contrasted with a [direct](https://github.com/typesafehub/akka-contrib-extra/tree/master/src/main/scala/akka/contrib/stream) (and complete) implementation.

 {% highlight scala %}
 package sample.stream